Companies that manage their expats successfully follow the three practices that make the assignments work from beginning to end:

 And that 90% of accompanying partners on international assignments go though an interruption in their career which makes being abroad, “coming home” and looking for work complicated?

-“When I got back, I found I was no longer a round peg in a round hole, but a square peg trying to find a hole that didn’t seem to be there at all.” —- NZ aid worker in “The Art of Coming Home” by Craig Storti
+“When I got back, I found I was no longer a round peg in a round hole, but a square peg trying to find a hole that didn’t seem to be there at all.” — “The Art of Coming Home” by Craig Storti

 Having made the big move to relocate, repats are totally comfortable changing companies back home – this is no big deal for them but a massive loss for the company.

 Using THE REPAT FORMAT I assist companies to nurture their expat talent by guiding them home.
-The three-way strategy is simple – it assists the company, the repat and the repat’s family – check out the film below!
+The three-way strategy is simple – it assists the company, the repat and the repat’s family – check out the film below and make sure you watch it in fullscreen mode!